Getting married at St. Mary's

 It gives us great pleasure to support couples in making the big commitment of getting married!

-If you are considering this, the first step is to contact either our Vicar, Ken Shill, or our Curate, Louise Nicolls, who will arrange to see you and make firm arrangements.
+If you are considering this, the first step is to contact our vicar , Rev. Margaret Caunt, who will arrange to see you and make firm arrangements.
 See contacts

 All those who are getting married at St Mary's are invited to attend two Marriage Preparation Sessions.
 We have a small team of couples who run these mornings, which look at important issues to do with marriage itself and practical ones like music, the format of the service etc. The sessions are light-hearted, non-threatening and user-friendly ( we hope!), and couples seem to enjoy them and find them helpful.